behroozbc/hashnode-blog-backup/ckyit17kg0lk635s19pc4ckbb.md

 ```
 ### Conclusion
 You have an MQTT client.
 I hope it was useful.
-In the next post, I will show you how to create a broker to test it.
+In this [post](https://blog.behroozbc.ir/basic-mqtt-broker-with-c-sharp), I will show you how to create a broker to test it.

 You find this project on  [Github](https://github.com/behroozbc/SimpleMQTTClient).